 Elizabeth has written two books off the back of the Podcast: How To Fail: Everything I’ve Ever Learned From Things Going Wrong, is part-memoir, part-manifesto.
 It is also a Sunday Times top 5 bestseller.
 Failosophy: A Handbook For When Things Go Wrong was described by Alain de Botton as ‘beautiful, timely and humane.’

-To date, Elizabeth has written four novels which collectively have gained her a Betty Trask Award, Observer Book of the Year, and a Richard and Judy Summer Book Club pick.
-Her fifth novel, Magpie, is due for publication in Autumn 2021.
+To date, Elizabeth has written five novels which collectively have gained her a Betty Trask Award, Observer Book of the Year, and a Richard and Judy Summer Book Club pick.
+Her fifth novel, Magpie, was published in Autumn 2021 and described as “The most gripping psychological thriller of the year”.
 Her work has been translated into several languages and she is a bestselling author in Holland and Italy.

 Alongside her writing, Elizabeth is an adept broadcaster.
-She is one of the two main presenters for the Sky Arts Book Club Live, a weekly two-hour live show, and a regular guest presenter for BBC Radio 4’s Open Book.
+She is one of the two main presenters for the Sky Arts Book Club Live, and co host of BBC Radio 4’s Open Book.

 As a journalist, Elizabeth is a weekly columnist for You magazine on the Mail on Sunday and a feature writer for numerous publications in the UK and US including The Telegraph, The Times, the Guardian, New York Magazine, the Observer, Vogue, Grazia, Elle, The Pool and Vanity Fair.
 She is a contributing editor for Harper’s Bazaar.